auryan898/calculus-solids/README.md

 ### Quick Start

-1. See our [live demo on repl.it](https://calculus-solids2--ryanau.repl.co/).
+1. See the [live demo on repl.it](https://calculus-solids2--ryanau.repl.co/).
 It wasn't originally intended to be hosted online, but with some recent modifications, it works quite well.
 It is very useful now and a local installation is now the more difficult option due to having an installation procedure.

 2. This program can be installed and run on your computer.
 It opens up a simple server and uses your browser as an interface to its functionality.
 A local installation should be able to work offline, but it's not guaranteed because it hasn't been tested this way yet.